-That Sasakawa SG2000 considers a review of the incentive model for the CBFs given their leadership role in capacity building and cross-sector connectivity between the key stakeholders in the industry, within a strategic plan context.
-This can include supporting Rural Farmers Hub to set up business hubs (nicknames Experience & Trace Centers) at the LGA level, a place CBFs can call their office with options for storage silos or alternatives, service booking desk for mechanisation jobs, aggregation buffer, meeting point, etc..
+That AGRA/NAERLS CBA considers a review of the incentive model for the CBAs given their leadership role in capacity building and cross-sector connectivity between the key stakeholders in the industry, within a strategic plan context.
+This should include mainstreaming them into a network of agro-dealers as retailers or resellers; they should be empowered with training and linked with agro-dealers.
+Furthermore, another plan can include supporting Rural Farmers Hub in her bid to set up business hubs (nicknamed Experience & Trade Centers) at the LGA level, a place CBAs can call their office with options for storage silos or alternatives, service booking desk for mechanisation jobs, aggregation buffer, meeting point, etc..
 By our initial estimate, the startup cost is N2-5 million per unit/hub.

-That Sasakawa SG2000 explore a 5 year Strategic Plan with about 2,000 farmers in a cluster with a production output target of around 1 million tonnes of combined maize, paddy rice and sorghum annually.
-This productivity of this cluster will be highly dependent on irrigation options that allows for 2 batches of production per year, adequate mechanisation (power tools and drones), and precision farming practice.
+That AGRA/NAERLS CBA should explore a 5 year Strategic Plan with about 2,000 farmers in a cluster with a production output target of around 1 million tonnes of combined maize, paddy rice and sorghum annually.
+The productivity of this cluster will be highly dependent on irrigation options that allow for 2 batches of production per year, adequate mechanisation (power tools and drones), and precision farming practice.